 Washington State School for the Blind: Life Skills Training Center

-The Washington State School for the Blind Learning Independence for Today and Tomorrow, or LIFTT, program teaches life skills to blind and visually impaired young adults with a goal of achieving independent living.
+The Washington State School for the Blind (WSSB) Learning Independence for Today and Tomorrow, or LIFTT, program teaches life skills to blind and visually impaired young adults with a goal of achieving independent living.
 The program includes vocational training, social integration skills, and personal management skills.
 The program offers a safe environment for visually disabled young people to practice their independence before venturing into the wider world.
-Replacing the 1970s single story brick building with a wood-framed 2-story targeting LEED Silver certification, the facility will inspire learning and curiosity and allow students to easily interact with both their instructors and peers.
-Lund Opsahl provided structural design for this facility that will feature exposed wood elements in common areas and create a sensory rich environment that is both easily usable and enjoyable for those who live and work there.
+Replacing the 1970s single story brick building with a wood-framed 2-story targeting LEED Silver certification, the facility inspires learning and curiosity and allows students to easily interact with both their instructors and peers.
+Lund Opsahl provided structural design for this facility that features exposed wood elements in common areas, creating a sensory rich environment that is both easily usable and enjoyable for those who live and work there.